 Please leave your comments and ideas in the “reply” (= comment) section below.

-More fun with Monica in: Using Honey in New & Savory Ways (Tierra del Sol Institute Press).
+Try our cookbook: Using Honey in New & Savory Ways (Tierra del Sol Institute Press).
 Only $7 online – or buy from Monica or Jacqueline in person.
 This link is to Amazon and if you buy the book there the Horticulture Therapy non-profit Tierra del Sol Institute will get a few pennies at no additional cost to you.

 © Article copyright SavortheSW.
 All rights reserved.
 You must ask permission to republish an entire blog post or article.
 Okay to use a short excerpt but you must give proper credit.
 You must include a link back to the original post on our site.
 No stealing photos.